yorevs/hspylib/README.md

 You can contact us using our [Gitter](https://gitter.im/hspylib/community) community or using our [Reddit](https://www.reddit.com/user/yorevs).

-## Support HSPyLib
+## Support HsPyLib

-You can support HSPyLib
+You can support HsPyLib
 by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J5CDEFLF6M3H4)
 or coding.
 Fell free to contact me for details.
 When contributing with code change please take a look at our [guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).